TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-8-Pro.md

 | Audio Recorder | Crash on start of recording on AOSP 10 |

 ## Installation:
-Dependencies: unlocked bootloader, TWRP (not official), stock MIUI (rooted/unrooted).
+Dependencies: unlocked bootloader, TWRP (not official one), stock MIUI (rooted/unrooted).

 _Please note: if you wish to use Google Market, flash GSI with preinstalled GApps.
 Unfortunately, Gapps can't be flashed due error 20, resizing of system partition leads to bootloop._